Frequently Asked Questions

 When we have received all of the feedback, we will use this, alongside facts and figures such as population size/deprivation etc., to inform our modelling of future services.
 We aim to be flexible in how we allocate our resources in the community, to get the right outcome for the health of the people of Wirral, and to meet the needs of individual areas.

-The Clinical Senate are providing an independent review of our process and proposals and this will take place in parallel with the consultation.
+Yes, we recognise that independent review is a key part of this process.
+We have invited the NHS England Clinical Senate to review our process and proposals and this will take place in parallel with the consultation.